Western honey bee: Characterization & acquisition

 The community composition of the worker western honey bee gut has been observed to be highly similar across almost all individual bees and colonies (>90%).
 Five core bacterial species are ubiquitous to the bee gut.
 Among Gram-negatives, Snodgrassella alvi and Gilliamella apicola colonize the lining of the ileum, as well as Gram-positive Bombilactobacillus and Lactobacillus within the lumen (space), of the ileum at lower frequencies than the Gram-negatives.
 The Gram-positives dominate the rectum, along with less abundant Bifidobacterium.
 Four non-core species—Frischella perrara, Bartonella apis, Apibacter adventoris, and Acetobacteraceae—are observed less frequently and at lower abundances in the bee gut.
 These and other less frequently observed bacteria are often representative of the hive and foraging environment of worker bees.
 While composition is highly conserved at the species level, strain diversity within individual bees and across colonies is high for both core and non-core members.

 Honey bees acquire their microbiome socially.
 Beginning in the larval stage, honey bees lack a gut microbiome, though they may acquire some species from nurse worker bees that feed them in their development.
 In the transition from larva to pupa and emergence, the gut lining is shed, resulting in a sterile or minimally colonized adult worker bee upon emergence.
 The gut microbiome then populates before the adult via several social transmission routes: fecal-oral, hive environment and materials, and oral trophallaxis between individual bees.

 The gut microbiome of bees has been observed to play roles in nutrition and metabolism, such as by breaking down plant-derived carbohydrates the bee host consumes.
 As observed in human gut microbiome dynamics, bee gut microbiota also exhibit effects on short-chain fatty acids like butyrate, a necessary nutrient for intestinal epithelial cells.
-Bee gut microbiota have also been correlated with protection against pathogens.
+Bee gut microbiota have also been correlated with protection against pathogens, such as Serratia marcescens.
+A common question of gut microbiome dynamics are the effects on host behavior, and influences on worker bee specialization and behavior have also been correlated with shifts in core member microbiome composition.
+For example, young adult workers serving as nursers have been observed to host higher abundances of Bombilactobacillus and Lactobacillus, and an increase in Gillamella apicola colonization is associated with successful development into foragers.